Taverius/vim-colorscheme-manager/README.md

 ### The `:BlacklistPruneColorScheme` command

-Removes non-existent colorschemes from blacklist.
+Removes non-existent (i.e. not in runtime path) colorschemes from blacklist.

 ### The `:SwitchToColorScheme` command